How to Transfer a Title After Selling a Vehicle in Iowa

-A Bill of Sale signed by the seller/transferor is required for all title transfers even if the transfer is a gift.
+- A Bill of Sale (PDF) signed by the seller/transferor is required for all title transfers even if the transfer is a gift.

-All documents are to be completed in ink, preferably blue or black.
-Payment with all original documentation may be mailed to the Treasurer's Office or placed in our drop box located at the front of the Linn County Public Service Center.
+- All documents must be completed in ink, preferably blue or black.
+Payment with all original documentation can be mailed to the Treasurer's Office or placed in our drop box located at the front of the Linn County Public Service Center.
 The mailing address is 935 2nd St. SW, Cedar Rapids, IA 52404.

 - Purchased or are transferring a new or used vehicle (car, truck, SUV, motorhome, motorcycle)